lewiseason/dotfiles/README.md

 - [ ] Clipboard manager
 - [x] `~/.config/konsolerc`
 - [ ] konsole solarized light isn't really cutting it
+- [ ] The way bootstrap.sh adds keys to services with pubkey-up is horrible. pubkey-up in general is also horrible now that it makes the assumptions required for this to work (5c629455, 014bd995).
+>>>>>>> Tidy bootstrap slightly

 ## Things to look at